UKHomeOffice/modern-slavery-alerts/README.md

 - `SOON_TO_BE_DELETED_TEMPLATE` - Gov Notify template ID for imminent record deletion notifications.
 - `DELETE_TEMPLATE` - Gov Notify template ID for deleted record notifications.
 - `APP_URL` - Application URL to be included in Gov Notify notifications.
 - `MIGRATIONS_REPO` - A migrations repository containing a knexfile for connecting to a DB.
-Default to ms-migrations which may contain what you need.
+Default to ms-schema which may contain what you need.
 Test data contained that repo if you n

 (Optional)
 - `SESSION_TTL` - Timeout for application form added to Gov Notify Notifications.
 Defaults to 3600 seconds (1 hour).